-The service is located in Switzerland with servers in the EU, so your files are protected by strict online privacy laws, such as the GDPR.
+The service is located in Switzerland with servers in the EU, so your files are protected by strict online privacy laws, such as the GDPR (read our full guide to Swiss privacy laws).
 Take a look at our pCloud review to find out more about this amazing service.

 3. Egnyte Connect: Best Cloud Storage for Business

 More details about Egnyte Connect:

 - Pricing: 1TB per user for $20 per user per month for 10-100 users

 - Provider website: www.egnyte.com

 If your company or small business is in need of online storage, the best thing to do is use an enterprise file sync and share service (or EFSS).
 Our number-one choice is Egnyte Connect; companies will benefit from its user management policies and over 150 app integrations.